Back to top

 • Referrals to respite care services.

-A person of any age can receive palliative care, and it is possible for a person to have palliative care and recover from their illness.
-You can also receive palliative care while you are having other therapies by your medical team to treat a life-limiting illness.
+A person of any age or medical condition can receive palliative care, and it is possible for a person to have palliative care and recover from their illness.
+A person can also receive palliative care while having other therapies by their medical treatment team to treat a life-limiting illness.

 What is the difference between palliative care and end of life care?